rickylokx4/rickylokx4/README.md

 ## Hi there 👋

+# Welcome to my Git Hub Account
+My name is Ricardo Salazar, I am a student at BYU University, in this repository I will be leaving all the tasks and assignments from the different courses I take.

+The programming languages ​​I have taken are:
+* Python
+* C#
+* Html
+* Css
+* JavaScript

 <!--
 **rickylokx4/rickylokx4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.